Let’s talk postpartum hair loss.

 Pregnancy may have given you a thick, beautiful head of hair that made even the messiest of mom buns look ‘gramable, but thanks to a big old shift in postpartum hormones, effortless good hair days may soon be a thing of the past.

 We all know pregnancy changes e-v-e-r-y-t-h-i-n-g, and your hair is no different.
 Thanks to increased estrogen, the natural cycle that dictates hair growth shifts, giving you fuller, thicker locks.
 Huzzah!
-But, since life isn’t fair, unlike those love handles clinging desperately to your hips, that extra hair flees the scene soon after you’ve delivered your baby.
+But, since life isn’t fair, that extra hair flees the scene soon after you’ve delivered your baby.